-The products we sell are handmade by the talented graduates from Human and Hope Association’s sewing program in rural Siem Reap, Cambodia.
+The products we sell are handmade by the talented graduates from Human and Hope Association Cambodia’s sewing program in rural Siem Reap.
 These women have overcome adversity to gain new skills and break the cycle of poverty, taking their families with them.
 When you Shop on Purpose, you are supporting these women to earn a livelihood.
 Your purchases not only impact these women and their families, but the greater community as well.

-When Sangorb was young, she dreamed of a future where she had a big house and a large family living with her.
-Her dream was pushed into the back of her mind when at the age eight, she was forced to stop studying at public school to take care of her family’s cows.
-Sangorb went on to work one job after another, but as she was illiterate, none of them paid well or brought her closer to achieving her dream.
+Sangorb was removed from public school at the age eight to take care of her family’s cows.
+She went on to work one job after another, but as she was illiterate, none of them paid well.

-She eventually got married and lived in a bamboo shack with her husband.
-They struggled to survive from day to day, and with rain dripping through their palm leaf roof, she developed a painful skin condition.
+Sangorb eventually got married and lived in a bamboo shack with her husband, struggling to survive from day to day.

-Sangorb graduated from our sewing program in October 2016 and has built a safe and beautiful house with the income she makes from sewing.
+In 2017, Sangorb and her husband built a new home for their family with her income from sewing.
 Her family has officially moved out of the poverty bracket.

-Heang is one of eight children who didn’t quite make it to the end of high school; she had to drop out in grade eleven as her parents could no longer support her with the cost of study supplies and extra classes.
+Heang is one of eight children who had to drop out in grade eleven as her parents could no longer support her with the cost of study supplies and extra classes.

-After graduating from the program, Heang had the confidence and skills to finally fulfil her dream of setting up a sewing shop at her home.
+After graduating from the program, Heang had the confidence and skills to finally fulfil her dream of setting up a sewing shop at her home whilst also making our products.
 A few months afterwards, with money saved from her business and the support of her husband, Heang added a laundry washing business to her sewing shop.